-University of Maryland Code on Equity, Diversity, and Inclusion (emphasis added)
+University of Maryland Non-Discrimination Policy and Procedures (emphasis added)

 The LGBT Equity Center is committed to assisting transgender students, staff, and faculty as they interact with all units of the University of Maryland.
 While we do not control the policies or procedures of other units, we will assist you as needed.

 The following provides some basic information transgender individuals may find helpful.
 Please contact us regarding any additional information or assistance you may need to access services offered by the University.
 Our staff is available to meet with you.
 Please send an email to firstname.lastname@example.org to arrange an appointment.
 You may also stop by the Center in 2218 Marie Mount Hall.
 Likeliest times to find someone with whom you can talk are afternoons Monday through Friday while classes are in session.

 To change your name on all documents at the University of Maryland, you must obtain a Court Order.
 Students will need to provide a copy to the Office of the Registrar.
 Once you present the Court Order, all appearances of your name under their control will be changed to the new name.
 If you are employed on campus, you must present the Court Order to Human Resources.
 Typically, you will go through the person responsible for payroll and other human resource issues within the department where you work.
 If you are both a student and an employee, you will need to do both.

 How you obtain a Court Order depends on the jurisdiction where you live.
 In the State of Maryland, you must apply to the Circuit Court of the county (or City of Baltimore) where you reside.
 The exact procedures vary from one county to another and may change from time to time.